track02/NCL_Genome_Comparison/README.md

 - Parse basic match information from BLAST file
 - Creation of Vector to hold match attributes
 - Loading of Bayesian Network, created externally via WEKA GUI
+- Create a set of n instances where n is number of matches found
+- Populate set with match information
+- Test/Train Bayesian Network